IvandeMurard/Hospitality-Operations-Agentic-AI-B2B/README.md

   <em>The Operational Decision Engine for Hotel F&B Managers.</em>
 </p>
 <p align="center">
-  <em>We don't help you build schedules.
-We tell you what tomorrow will look like, and what to do about it.</em>
+  <em>We tell you what tomorrow will look like, and how to plan for it.</em>
 </p>

 <p align="center">